mozilla/mig/doc/runner.rst

 Optionally the `expiry` setting can be set to a go Duration string to use for action expiry (for example 10m for 10 minutes).
 If this is not set in the job configuration, a default of 5 minutes will be used.

+Optionally the `sendonly` setting can be set to true, which will result in the runner only dispatching the action, but not attempting to retrieve any results.
+As an example, this can be used to deploy actions that would be processed by MIG workers, rather than retrieved and processed on the runner side.

 The results are also written into a `results/` subdirectory under the runner directory, using the action ID as a file name.
 This happens